sandstreamdev/std/date/README.md

 ## Questions

-- How to find a date of a start of a given day?
+- How to find a date of the start of a given day?

 # subtractDays